 By the time the Turtle was operational, 1775 had turned into 1776.
 The British Navy had been expelled from Boston and sailed to New York Harbor, where it moored in the North River.
 Bushnell changed his target to New York.

 The weaponry was no less complex.
 The Turtle carried three bombs, each with a timing mechanism developed by Bushnell and his colleagues.
 One was set to go off six hours after being armed, one eight hours after arming and the third 12 hours.
 The sub was outfitted with a screw that was to be augured into the side of the target vessel.
-The explosives, which were carried on the outside of the submarine, could be detached from the sub and attached to the vessel by hanging them on the screw.
-The action of detaching them from the sub would initiate the timers.
+The explosives, carried on the outside of the submarine, could be detached from the sub and attached to the vessel by hanging them on the screw.
+The action of detaching them from the submarine would initiate the timers.

 Benjamin Franklin, who consulted on the project, concluded that the explosives contained three times as much powder as needed to destroy the largest ship afloat.